aleen42/PersonalWiki/Programming/JavaScript/high_performance/data_access/data_access.md

 ![](./activation_object.png)

-What we can see above is that the activation object has been pushed to the front of the scope chain, and it will be destroyed as the exeuction context is destroyed.
+What we can see above is that the activation object has been pushed to the front of the scope chain, and it will be destroyed as the execution context is destroyed.